Whole-Brain Connectomic Graph Model Enables Whole-Body Locomotion Control in Fruit Fly: Introduction

 Our experiments show that FlyGM achieves stable control across multiple locomotion tasks, including gait initiation, walking, turning, and flight.
 We verify the significance of this structural prior by comparing FlyGM against a degree-preserving rewired graph, a random graph, and multilayer perceptrons (MLP).
-Our results reveal that the new method yields significantly higher sample efficiency and lower error, suggesting that the connectome's organization is non-randomly optimized for the constraints of a physical body.
+Our results reveal that the connectome-structured model yields consistently lower angle error across all conditions and faster convergence during imitation learning, suggesting that the connectome's organization is non-randomly optimized for the constraints of a physical body.

 Beyond behavioral performance, we analyze the internal representations of FlyGM.
 We find that functional segregation across sensory, central, and motor populations emerges naturally from the trained dynamics.
-This differentiation occurs solely due to the structural constraints of the graph, providing evidence that biological wiring diagrams can induce functional specialization in artificial agents.
+This differentiation occurs primarily due to the structural constraints of the graph, providing evidence that biological wiring diagrams can induce functional specialization in artificial agents.

 Our main contributions are summarized below:

 \textbf{Connectome-Structured Architecture}: FlyGM is a graph neural controller instantiated from the whole-brain Drosophila connectome, transforming static biological wiring into a dynamic controller.